TexasInstruments/ot-ti/docs/thread-users-guide/ti-openthread-example-apps.md

 **_Warning:_** Reset of NVS does not erase the actual application image on the internal flash.

+## Coexistence Enablement

+TI OpenThread example applications allow for IEEE coexistence to be used with Wi-FI devices.
+In general, the Coex feature must first be enabled in the openthread-config*.h file.
+For example: In `src/openthread-core-cc13xx_cc26xx-config.h` user's must set `OPENTHREAD_CONFIG_PLATFORM_RADIO_COEX_ENABLE` to `1`.

+Following this, platform specific sysconfig updates must be made:

+For CC13xx_CC26xx applications:

+Within the `/src/openthread.syscfg` file uncomment the IEEE Coex configuration section and assign the request, priority and grant pins as necessary.

+For CC23xx_CC27xx applications:

+Within the  `/src/cc23xx_cc27xx/openthread.syscfg` file set `RCL.coexEnabled` to `true` and assign the request, priority and grant pins as necessary.

 ## End Product Examples

 ### Command Line Interface (CLI)